Fix a Towel Radiator That Keeps Filling with Air

 Air gets into the system when there is a leak, especially if the towel rail is the highest point on the central heating system.
 The main way for air to get in is by a hole in the system that leaks water which then allows the pressure around it to push air in.

-A sealed pressurised heating system means it is not always possible to vent every air pocket within it after commissioning, so air rises to the highest point on the heating system which can often be a towel radiator
+A sealed pressurised heating system means it is not always possible to vent every air pocket within it after commissioning, so air rises to the highest point on the heating system which can often be a towel radiator.

 Bleeding a sealed system usually removes the majority of the air but not all.
 The most cost effective way to remedy this would be to have an auto-bleed valve installed so you don’t need to manually bleed it every time.